 Most of the merchant services Bank of America offers don’t come directly from them, but from Clover.
 As such, if you’re open to working with a company other than Bank of America, you might want to consider bypassing Bank of America Merchant Services and working directly with Clover.

 If you end up using Bank of America Merchant Services, odds are that you’ll end up with mostly Clover devices and services.
 So, unless you already bank directly with Bank of America and want to keep your business finances consolidated, consider streamlining your search and moving directly to Clover for your merchant services.

 The other thing we should mention if you decide to work with any merchant services provider that uses sales agents is transparency.
 As we mentioned earlier, there are no set prices on the Bank of America Merchant Services website.
 This is deliberate because the price is something you negotiate with your sales agent, and depends on a myriad of factors, including your negotiating skills.
 We prefer working with a service that is upfront about the prices you will pay, not someone who may or may not be trying to earn a fat commission.

 If you’re not convinced that Bank of America merchant services—or Clover merchant services—are the right fit for your small business, then your next step will be to look into your alternatives.

 Here’s the rundown on two of your best alternatives to Bank of America merchant services:

-If you don’t already use Square point of sale and merchant services for your small business, then odds are you’ve at least come across it as a consumer.
+If you don’t already use Square POS and merchant services for your small business, then odds are you’ve at least come across it as a consumer.
 Square offers remarkably straightforward, affordable point of sale solutions to small businesses.
 And, as a result, you’ll see their characteristically minimalistic point of sale devices anywhere from farmers’ market stands to huge franchises.

-Square offers two versions of their software, Square POS and Square for Retail.
-And with Square’s point of sale hardware, you’ll have even more options:
+Square offers three versions of their POS software: A basic free version, Square for Restaurants, and Square for Retail.
+You’ll also have access to Square’s marketplace of point of sale hardware:

 Sign Up for Square for Free